mikenakis/Bathyscaphe/README.md

 Bathyscaphe is an open-source java library that you can use to inspect objects at runtime and assert that they are immutable.

-This document contains reference material about Bathyscaphe, assuming that you already understand what problem it solves, why it is a problem, why everyone has the problem, why it really needs fixing, and why other tools fail to fix it.
-If not, please start by reading the post on my blog which introduces Bathyscaphe: [michael.gr - Bathyscaphe](https://blog.michael.gr/2022/05/bathyscaphe.html)
+This document contains reference material about Bathyscaphe, assuming that you already understand what problem it solves, why it is a problem, why everyone has that problem, why it needs fixing, and why other tools fail to fix it.
+If not, please start by reading this article which introduces Bathyscaphe: [michael.gr - Bathyscaphe](https://blog.michael.gr/2022/05/bathyscaphe.html)

-## <a name="maturity">&ZeroWidthSpace;</a>Status (maturity) of the project

-The "Technology Readiness Level" (TRL) so-to-speak of Bathyscaphe currently is "5: Technology validated in lab".

-The library works, it appears to be problem-free, and it produces very good results; furthermore, the library has extensive tests that achieve full coverage, and they all pass; however, the only environment in which it is currently being put into use is the author's hobby projects, which is about as good as laboratory use.
-Bathyscaphe will need to receive some extensive beta testing in at least a few environments out there before it can be considered as ready for general availability.

-In the meantime, Bathyscaphe is likely to undergo refactoring.
-Luckily, Bathyscaphe has a very small interface, which means that most refactorings are likely to be internal.
-I have placed as many classes as possible in an "internal" package, so if you refrain from using anything in that package, you should be safe.
-However, there is always the chance that a certain refactoring will affect the interface of Bathyscaphe, and at this early stage I do not yet intend to hinder the evolution of Bathyscaphe in the name of maintaining backwards compatibility; therefore, if you decide to start using Bathyscaphe right now, you have to:

-- Either pick a version and stick to it, in which case you will not be receiving improvements as Bathyscaphe evolves,
-- Or keep upgrading to the latest version of Bathyscaphe, but with every upgrade there is a chance that your code will need modifications before it compiles again.

-A few versions down the road I will of course start putting the extra effort necessary to maximize backwards compatibility, and to increment the major version number if there are breaking changes.

 ## <a name="how-it-works">&ZeroWidthSpace;</a>How it works